 Truth be told, all nuts are good for you (unless you have an allergy!).
 Not only are they a healthy source of good protein and healthy fat, they are high in some of those micronutrients that may be missing from your regular diet.

-Specifically, Brazil nuts bring selenium into your diet.
-Not a lot of people think of selenium when they list necessary vitamins and minerals, but selenium is an important antioxidant that stops the chain reaction of inflammation in the body.
+When it comes to inflammation, Brazil nuts bring selenium into your diet.
+Not a lot of people think of selenium when they list necessary vitamins and minerals, but it’s an important antioxidant that stops the chain reaction of inflammation in the body.

-Researchers are currently studying the impact of inflammation on mood disorders like anxiety and depression.
-We already know inflammation is associated with discomfort and a lot of disease conditions.
-So it’s always a good idea to pack those antioxidants into our diet as much as possible.
+The research is starting to stack up on the impact of inflammation on mood disorders like stress, anxiety and depression.
+All signs point to a direct relationship between the two, so it’s always a good idea to pack those anti-inflammatory foods into our diet as much as possible.

 Ease-Your-Anxiety Energy Bar